-• AGS: This pushbutton allows the networked Auto Generator Start (AGS) controller (if connected) to be configured to specific system preferences and check status of the AGS.
-Refer to the ME-AGS Owner's Manual (part number: 64-0005) for detailed information on this menu.
+• AGS: This pushbutton allows the networked Auto Generator Start (ME-AGS-N) controller to be configured to specific system preferences and check status of the AGS (when connected).
+Refer to the ME-AGS-N Owner's Manual (part number: 64-0005) for detailed information on this menu.